 Mount Mitake is very popular among hikers, especially during autumn.
 It is also known as a power spot that has been worshipped for a long time.
 You can climb up to the top of the mountain by cable car and enjoy the autumn panorama easily.

-The rock garden hiking course, which takes you along the river from Tenguiwa to Ayahiro Falls between mossy giant rocks and strange rocks, is also recommended for autumn leaves hunting.
+The rock garden hiking course, which takes you along the river from Tenguiwa to Ayahiro Falls between mossy giant rocks and strange stones, is also recommended for autumn leaves hunting.
 Getting to Musashi Mitake Shrine on the mountaintop and the view from Nagaodaira are also some of the many highlights.

 Mount Akagi has been named one of Japan’s Top 100 Mountains.
 It takes about two hours by car or train to get here from central Tokyo.
 Hiking at Akagiyama is safe even for first-timers because it is a mountain road with very few ups and downs.
 It is not known to many people but in autumn here at Mount Akagi, you can enjoy hiking while scrolling through the fluffy fallen leaves.